 40% of our worries never come to pass.

 30% involve past decisions which cannot be changed.

-12% of worries focus on the criticism of others who spoke simply because they felt inferior.
+12% of our worries focus on the criticism of others who spoke simply because they felt inferior.

-10% of our worries are about our health. . .which gets worst with worry.
+10% of our worries are about our health. . .which gets worse with worry.

 Finally, 8% of our worries can actually be described as legitimate causes for concern.

 Let's look first at what worry actually is.

 Worry is a state of feeling generally anxious and uneasy about something.
 We often refer to it as troubled thought.

 If you were to look up worry in the dictionary, there is a meaning to the word worry that comes four or five descriptions down the list.
 It comes from the root word behind worry.
 It reads this way: "To seize or bite and hold on to!"